opendistro/for-elasticsearch-docs/docs/elasticsearch/index-data.md

 The document with ID of 1 will contain only the `title` field, because the entire document will be replaced with the document indexed in this PUT request.

-You can conditionally update a document based on whether or not it already exists using the `upsert` object.
-Here, if the document exists, it's `title` field is changed to `Castle in the Sky`; if it doesn't already exist, the document within the `upsert` object is indexed:
+Use the `upsert` object to conditionally update documents based on whether they already exist.
+Here, if the document exists, its `title` field changes to `Castle in the Sky`.
+If it doesn't, Elasticsearch indexes the document in the `upsert` object.

 ```json
 POST movies/_doc/2/_update